turnersale/construction_loan_estimator/README.md

   * The multiplier on the assessment rate
 * Initial Rent Monthly Payment
   * The monthly payment for rent
+* Inflation
+  * The rate of inflation that will be assumed flat over the loan period
 * Rent Growth Rate
   * The annual rate of growth in the cost of renting
 * Home Appreciation Rate
   * The annual rate of growth of the value of the home
 * Loan Interest Rate
   * The interest rate on the long term mortgage and the construction period
+* Square Footage
+  * The estimated completed square footage of the home
 * Total Loan Amount
-  * The total amount of the loan minus the down payment
+  * The total of property cost, construction cost and the inverse of the down payment